 Atraumatic shoulder instability is not related to injury or trauma to the shoulder.
 It is the result of stretching of the shoulder capsule (a ligament that protects the muscles and ligaments of the shoulder) over a period of time.
 Repetitive overhead motions, like the motions necessary for swimming, can overwork and stretch the muscles of the shoulder capsule, leading to chronic shoulder instability.
 This can occur in either the anterior (shoulder pops out the front) or posterior (shoulder pops out the back) direction.

 In some athletes, the shoulder may pop out in all directions.
 This is referred to as multidirectional instability.
-In these athletes, their ligaments are generally lax or loose.
+In these athletes, their ligaments are generally lax or loose, which is often associated with a loose shoulder joint or hypermobility syndrome.
 This allows the shoulder to dislocate or subluxate in all directions.
 Oftentimes, people with multidirectional instability feel that they are “loose-jointed.”

-Atraumatic shoulder instability is common in these sports:
+Atraumatic shoulder dislocation (multidirectional instability) is common in these sports:

 Symptoms